Classification of low-rank odd-dimensional modular categories: Odd-dimensional MTCs of rank 33--49

 \section{Odd-dimensional MTCs of rank 33--49}

 In this section, we reduce the possible cases of odd-dimensional MTCs of rank between $33$ and $49$.
-Throughout this section, we identify a possible case of a category $\C$ as a multiset of size $\sizeGC$, which represents the ranks of the components of the universal grading of $\C$.
+We begin each case by determining all possible values of $\sizeGC$, which we find using Lemma~\ref{lemma: rank linear combination}.
+Then, for each of those values, we enumerate all possible multisets that contain the ranks of the components of the universal grading, and use this information to discard possibilities.

+Additionally, we can often directly apply lemmas previously shown to quickly discard many cases.
+Specifically, the following are the methods, which are also listed in Appendix~\ref{section: case list}.